XenitAB/xenitab.github.io/docs/xks/developer-guide/secrets-management.md

 ```

 Create a deployment which mounts the secret from the remote service.
 The secret is mounted as a volume in the Pod and will be populated with the value stored in the remote service.
 It is important
-that the Service Account is configured properly as the CSI Driver will assume the Pods role when fetching the secret value.
+that the Service Account is configured properly as the CSI Driver will assume the Pod's role when fetching the secret value.

 ```yaml
 apiVersion: v1